 If climate change remains unchecked, the makeup of the main drivers will thus gradually shift, with climate change accounting for an increasingly large share of natural catastrophe losses.

 To assess our Property & Casualty business accurately and to structure sound risk transfer solutions, we need to clearly understand the economic impact of natural catastrophes and the effect of climate change.
 This is why we invest in proprietary, state-of-the-art natural catastrophe models and regularly collaborate with universities and scientific institutions.

-While the impact of climate change will increase gradually over the coming decades, most of our business is renewed annually and our risk models are refined every few years.
+While the impact of climate change will increase gradually over the coming decades, most of our business is renewed and repriced annually, and our risk models are refined every few years.
 Risks are normally covered for 12 months (up to five years for cat bonds).
-Thus, reinsurance premiums do not reflect expected loss trends over the coming decades.
+Thus, re/insurance premiums do not reflect expected loss trends over the coming decades.
 Rather, for underwriting and risk management purposes, our models provide an estimate of the current risk.
-But as natural catastrophe losses continue to rise as a result of the different factors described above, our models will gradually factor in this trend, since they are updated and refined at regular intervals.
+But as natural catastrophe losses continue to rise as a result of the different factors described above, our models will gradually factor in this trend.

 In addition to providing re/insurance covers, we offer our clients strategic expertise and integral risk assessments of natural disasters and climate adaptation.
 These include our Economics of Climate Adaptation (ECA) studies, free access for our clients to Swiss Re’s CatNet® tool and our expertise publications.
-You can see a sample of our recent publications in Selected publications of 2016 and Other Swiss Re publications.
+You can learn more about the CatNet® tool at www.swissre.com/catnet and view a sample of our recent publications.

-In our 2016 Financial Report we provide detailed quantitative information on natural catastrophe perils: the four perils with the highest expected annual losses (see Natural catastrophes and climate change) and the liquidity requirements stemming from four extreme loss scenarios (“insurance risk stress tests”, see Insurance risk).
+In our 2017 Financial Report, we provide detailed quantitative information on natural catastrophe perils: the four perils with the highest expected annual losses (TCFD Metrics and targets) and the liquidity requirements stemming from four extreme loss scenarios (“insurance risk stress tests”).